TOAST-DOCS/Container-Kubernetes/zh/user-guide.md

 ```

 ## LoadBalancer Service
-Pod is a basic execution unit of a Kubernetes application and it is connected to a cluster network via CNI (Container Network Interface).
+Pod is a basic execution unit of a Kubernetes application and it is connected to a cluster network via CNI (container network interface).
 By default, pods are not accessible from outside the cluster.
 To expose a pod's services to the outside of the cluster, you need to create a path to expose to the outside using the Kubernetes `LoadBalancer` Service object.
 Creating a LoadBalancer service object creates an NHN Cloud Load Balancer outside the cluster and associates it with the service object.

 ### Creating Web Server Pods
 Write a deployment object manifest file that executes two nginx pods as follows and create an object.